AT A GLANCE: QUICK RATINGS

 A Deep Dive Into Polar A300

-We have now finished a long term test of this great new Polar activity tracking fitness monitor and have pleasure in adding our findings below.
+We have now finished a long-term test of this great new Polar activity tracking fitness monitor and have the pleasure of adding our findings below.
 The Polar A300 heart rate monitor watch has been reviewed by Tristan Haskins aka CardioCritic

 Burn Fat? or Improve Fitness?

-If you don’t want / need to accurately monitor running / cycling speed or distance and just want to focus on keeping active to improve your fitness then the A300 is perfect for you.
-A key feature of the A300 is it’s clear definition between time spent BURING FAT and exercise time spent IMPROVING CARDIO fitness.
+If you don’t want/need to accurately monitor running/cycling speed or distance and just want to focus on keeping active to improve your fitness then the A300 is perfect for you.
+A key feature of the A300 is its clear definition between time spent BURNING FAT and exercise time spent IMPROVING CARDIO fitness.

 Main Features and Functions